coder/coder/docs/tutorials/best-practices/security-best-practices.md

 experience teams).
 End users are granted shell access and from there can execute arbitrary commands.

-This means that end users have remote code execution priviledges within the clusters/clouds that host Coder workspaces.
+This means that end users have remote code execution privileges within the clusters/clouds that host Coder workspaces.

 It is important to limit Coder users to trusted insiders and/or take steps to